kbrew-dev/kbrew/README.md

 # kbrew

-kbrew is to Kubernetes what Homebrew is to MacOS - a simple and easy to use package manager which hides the underlying complexity.
+kbrew is to Kubernetes what Homebrew is to MacOS - a simple and easy-to-use package manager which hides the underlying complexity.

-Let's talk in context of an example of at installing Kafka on a Kubernetes cluster
+Let's talk in the context of an example of installing Kafka on a Kubernetes cluster
- - You need cert manager & Zookeeper & kube-prometheus-stack for monitoring installed
+ - You need cert-manager & Zookeeper & kube-prometheus-stack for monitoring installed
- - Zookeeper is a operator so you need to create a CR of Zookeeper cluster after installation of operator.
+ - Zookeeper is an operator so you need to create a CR of Zookeeper cluster after installation of the operator.
  - Then install Kafka operator
  - Create a CR of Kafka and wait for everything to stabilize.
  - Create ServieMonitor resources to enable prom scraping